Roland George Investments Program

 A limited number of internships are available, as well as faculty help in taking the first steps toward earning Chartered Financial Analyst certification and Series 7 licensure.

-Roland George students have gone on to be money managers, security analysts and brokers with leading banks, brokerage houses and money management firms.
+Roland George students have gone on to be money managers, security analysts and brokers with leading banks, brokerage houses and money management firms, both nationally and internationally.
 Students have also gone on to graduate programs in law, finance, mathematical finance, business and biotechnology.

 Scholarships and Financial Aid